Seeon Lakes

 Seeon Lakes (German: Seeoner Seen) is a small group of kettle lakes in Bavaria, Germany.
 It is located 4 km north of Lake Chiemsee in the district of Traunstein.
 The lakes are protected as the nature reserve (German: Naturschutzgebiet) Seeoner Seen.
-On the main lake Seeoner See is a field station for limnological research from the University of Munich, Faculty of Biology.
+On the main lake Seeoner See is a field station for limnological research from LMU Munich, Faculty of Biology.